-- 1. Integrated study on pharmacokinetics and pharmacodynamics for efficient drug discovery and on the optimum drug therapy - 2.
-Basic and clinical analysis of drug-metabolizing enzyme and transporters influencing pharmacokinetics and pharmacodynamics - 3.
+- Integrated study on pharmacokinetics and pharmacodynamics for efficient drug discovery and on the optimum drug therapy - Basic and clinical analysis of drug-metabolizing enzyme and transporters influencing pharmacokinetics and pharmacodynamics - 3.
 Basic research on the toxicity mechanism of drugs, xenobiotics and their active metabolites - 4.
-Basic research for synthesis of COA-Cl (2-Cl-C.OXT-A) analogs, and their tube formation activities of human umbilical vein endothelial cells (HUVEC) - 5.
+Basic research for synthesis of COA-Cl (2-Cl-C.OXT-A) analogs, and their tube formation activities of human umbilical vein endothelial cells (HUVEC) - Design, synthesis, and anti-HBV activity of heterocyclic derivatives - 6.
+The development of novel reaction for the heterocyclic bioactive substances - 7.
 Curcumin and doxorubicin co-encapsulation liposome effects on cell growth, apoptosis, and angiogenesis